 HPLC and MS are completely different in nature, but LC/MS (liquid chromatography mass spectrometry) is a combination of both.
 Let’s understand that LC/MS is an instrument that can perform both HPLC and MS at the same time.

-When MS analysis is performed, substances must be separated by HPLC or other chromatography prior to the analysis.
-Even if the molecular weight is measured when multiple substances are mixed together, it is not clear whether the peaks that appear are the target compounds or not.
+When analyzing by MS, substances must be separated by chromatography such as HPLC in advance.
+Even if the molecular weight is measured while multiple substances are mixed, it is unclear whether the peak that appears is the target compound peak or not.

 However, after separating the substances by HPLC, it is time-consuming to analyze all substances by mass.
 In order to save time, the molecular weight is measured by MS immediately after the separation of the compounds by HPLC.
 As a researcher, it is very convenient to perform both separations by HPLC and molecular weight measurement at the same time.